7 Best Wheel Hub Assemblies for Mercedes-Benz E-Class: Reliable Fitment and Smooth Operation

 • Some buyers reported packaging or shipping damage requiring inspection and possible replacement

-Verdict A practical, reliability-minded pair of front hub assemblies that restore quiet, accurate front-end operation on the listed Mercedes-Benz models, provided your car uses non‑ABS hubs.
+Verdict: A practical, reliability-minded pair of front hub assemblies that restore quiet, accurate front-end operation on the listed Mercedes-Benz models, provided your car uses non‑ABS hubs.

-PositionFront Left or Right
+PositionFront Left and Right

 Pros: